 JPEG stands for Joint Photographic Expert Group

 You should use JPEG when your image has millions of colors but you don’t want to unnecessarily increase your image size.
-JPEG compresses the image by eliminating some fine details off the image.
-This process is called as image compression and the result is a ‘lossy’ image.
+JPEG compresses the image by eliminating some fine details of the image.
+This process is called image compression and the result is a ‘lossy’ image.
 This format is sometimes also called as ‘lossy’ format.
-Use it when you need to handover the images to someone or you want to upload it on the internet.
+Use it when you need to hand over the images to someone or you want to upload it on the internet.

 With the help of Photoshop’s ‘Save for Web’ command (Go to File>Save for Web or press Ctrl+Alt+Shift+S/Cmd+Opt+Shift+S), you can also control the amount of compression.

 One point worth noticing is that JPEG doesn’t preserve transparency.
-More details regarding the transparency is explained under PNG section.
+More details regarding the transparency are explained under PNG section.